 The Day-Of Duties

-Set Up and Decorate– Once you’ve arrived at the venue and delegated decorating duties to your fellow bridesmaids, it’s time to focus on setting up your masterpiece.
+Set Up and Decorate– Once you’ve arrived at the venue and delegated decorating duties to your fellow bridesmaids, it’s time to focus on setting up your mimosa bar masterpiece.
 Start by finding fridge space to chill the fruit, juices and as many bubbly bottles as you can fit.
 Next, decide where your mimosa bar will be displayed if you already haven’t done so.
 We recommend having plenty of counter space while also keeping it out of the way of the food table.
-You want guests to be able to replenish their drinks without running into other guests making their plates.
+You want guests to be able to replenish their mimosas without running into other guests making their plates.
 After determining the where, hang and display any decorations you’ve gotten as well as the cups and straws that will be used.
 As is gets closer to start time, say 15-20 minutes before, begin setting out the bubbles, juices and fruit in that order.
 The idea is to have guests begin at the bubbly and end with the fruit, assembly-line style.

-Replenish Bubbly Bottles– As the shower gets into full swing, it’s your responsibility as maid of honor to discard of the empty bottles and replenish with fresh bubbles.
+Replenish Bubbly Bottles– As the shower gets into full swing, it’s your responsibility as maid of honor to discard of the empty champagne bottles and replenish your mimosa bar with fresh bubbles.
 If you were unable to fit all the backup bottles in the fridge when you arrived, make sure you are using chilled bottles to serve and moving the room temperature ones into their empty fridge spot.
 This may seem like a lot of detail for a seemingly simple task, but believe us when we say you’ll have a lot going on as hostess and may end up forgetting every tiny task.